jamesrayman/sport/README.md

 Personal repository of solutions to sport programming problems and presaved code

 Note: I have retired sport programming.
-This repository will no longer be updated.
+This repository is now archived.